4/30/2025

 Analyst, Canaccord Genuity

 Okay.
-And then last question for me, maybe clarifying something you said earlier.
-I think you suggested that a recession in the US, not hoping for recession obviously, but I think you suggested that that is potentially driving RFP activity higher.
-Can you just explain that if I heard that right and then I will pass on?
+And then last question for me, just maybe clarifying something you said earlier.
+I think you suggested that a recession in the U.S., not hoping for a recession, obviously, but I think you suggested that that's potentially driving RFP activity higher.
+Could you just explain that, if I heard that right, and then I'll pass on.

 speaker